Integration Marketplace vs Embedded Integration Marketplace

 Part of an embedded iPaaS

-✓ A low-code integration designer that empowers non-developers to build productized integration workflows that can be configured and deployed to multiple customers.
+- A low-code integration designer that empowers your non-devs to build productized integrations to be configured and deployed to multiple customers.

-✓ A library of built-in components that reduces the effort of building integrations by providing connectivity to many common SaaS apps, as well as common integration logic functions, without the need to write code.
+- A library of built-in components of reduces your team’s work by providing connectivity to common SaaS apps and standard logic functions without writing any code.

-✓ Integration deployment and support tools that enable customer-facing teams to configure, deploy, monitor, and troubleshoot customers' integrations without engineering involvement.
+- Monitoring and management tools that enable your support team to monitor, and troubleshoot customers' integrations without engineering involvement.

 This post is an excerpt from our guide, Using an Integration Marketplace for Your B2B SaaS.